jorgearango/llmapper/README.md

 ## Requirements

 The script runs in a bash shell.
-It's only been tested in macOS, but will likely work in Linux.
+It's only been tested in macOS, but will likely work in Linux with minor changes.

 Dependencies: